dakhilakrishna/IDOR/README.md

 2. The user can change the direct reference by manipulating a URL or form parameter.

 3. The program allows access to the internal object without first determining whether or not the user is permitted.

+So what exactly is the issue with our code that leads to IDOR vulnerability?

+If observed closely, it is seen that GET method is used to fetch the user inofmation which sends this data directly to the URL.
+This is less secure compared to POST because data sent is part of the URL.

+When using SQL, the following happens:

+String query = "SELECT * FROM accts WHERE account = ?";
+PreparedStatement pstmt = connection.prepareStatement(query, ... );
+pstmt.setString(1, request.getParameter("acct"));
+ResultSet results = pstmt.executeQuery( );